 I am leaving out a great number of plays we saw during those years, but there is a giant that has to get special mention.
-Allan and I saw ‘Hair’, a pop/rock show that I would like to call a rock opera.
+Allyn and I saw ‘Hair’, a pop/rock show that I would like to call a rock opera.
 7 It wasn’t really opera though, not any more than ‘The Threepenny Opera’.
-Joseph Papp at the Public Theater in Greenwich Village produced this unique show that had its world premiere in October ’67.
+Joseph Papp at ‘The Public Theater’ in Greenwich Village produced this exceptional show that had its world premiere in October ’67.
 It ran for six weeks.
 It moved to Broadway (after an interim at the Cheetah, a rundown discotheque at 45th Street and Broadway) under the direction of Tom O’Horgan who gave it a major overhaul.
 At least thirteen new songs were added and Tom O’Horgan put his own imprint on it.
 It opened at Broadway’s Biltmore Theater in April 1968.

 Our dear friends Ted and Norma had seen it at “The Public Theater” and were raving about it.
 So Allan and I saw it pretty soon after its premiere on Broadway.
 After all the additions and changes for the better, even Clive Barnes, the famous New York Times theater critic, raved about it with no reservations.
 It was a hit.
 It ran for 1750 performances and it made theater history.
 It played all over the world and Wikipedia says: “‘Hair‘ has been performed in most of the countries of the world.
 After the Berlin Wall fell, the show traveled for the first time to Poland, Lebanon, the Czech Republic and Sarajevo – Phil Alden Robinson visited that city in 1996 and discovered a production of “Hair“ there in the midst of the war.”